Databases on Craft Cloud

 --no-acl \

-The version of pg_restore you use should be the same as the version used to create the backup.
+Make sure the version of pg_restore matches the version of pg_dump that was used to create the backup.
 Some GUI tools (like Table Plus) make it possible to choose the version when using binary backups.

 Table Prefixes #